LaTiesha Fazakas

 LaTiesha Fazakas (born 1971) is a Canadian curator, filmmaker, and art dealer with a specialization in Northwest Coast Indigenous Art.
 She is the owner and director of Fazakas Gallery, a contemporary Indigenous gallery located in Vancouver, British Columbia.

 Career

 After graduating with a B.A. in Art History from the University of British Columbia, Fazakas worked at a retail-oriented traditional Indigenous gallery in Vancouver for nearly 11 years before she founded Fazakas Gallery.

 Fazakas Gallery

 In 2013, she established Fazakas Gallery, an art space that focuses on Contemporary Indigenous art and takes a curatorial approach to exploring cross-cultural works.
-Fazakas Gallery has represented many contemporary Indigenous artist, such as Northwest coast artist Beau Dick, Rande Cook, and Don Yeomans, and Inuit artist Maureen Gruben.
-The gallery has exhibited artists at a range of North American art fairs, including Seattle Art Fair, NADA, Papier, Art Toronto, and the Independent Art Fair.
+Fazakas Gallery has represented many contemporary Indigenous artist, such as Northwest coast artist Beau Dick, Rande Cook, and Don Yeomans, and Inuk artist Maureen Gruben.
+The gallery has exhibited artists at a range of North American art fairs, including Seattle Art Fair, NADA, Papier, Art Toronto, The Armory Show, and the Independent Art Fair.